Suffolk County, New York: Law enforcement

 Police services in the five western towns (Babylon, Huntington, Islip, Smithtown and Brookhaven) are provided primarily by the Suffolk County Police Department.
 The five "East End" towns (Riverhead, Southold, Shelter Island, East Hampton, and Southampton), maintain their own police and other law enforcement agencies.
-Also, there are a number of villages, such as Amityville, Lloyd Harbor, Northport, and Westhampton Beach that maintain their own police forces.

-In an unusual move, the Village of Greenport in 1994 voted to abolish its police department and turn responsibility for law and order over to the Southold Town Police Department.
+Also, there are a number of villages, such as Amityville, Asharoken, Lloyd Harbor, Northport, and Westhampton Beach that maintain their own police forces.
+In 1994, the Village of Greenport voted to abolish its police department and turn responsibility for law and order over to the Southold police department.

 After the Long Island State Parkway Police was disbanded in 1980, all state parkways in Suffolk County became the responsibility of Troop L of the New York State Police, headquartered at Republic Airport.
 State parks, such as Robert Moses State Park, are the responsibility of the New York State Park Police, based at Belmont Lake State Park.
 In 1996, the Long Island Rail Road Police Department was consolidated into the Metropolitan Transportation Authority Police, which has jurisdiction over all rail lines in the county.
 Since the New York state legislature created the New York State University Police in 1999, they are in charge of all law enforcement services for State University of New York property and campuses.
 The State University Police have jurisdiction in Suffolk County at Stony Brook University and Farmingdale State College.

 The Suffolk County Sheriff's Office is a separate agency.
 The sheriff, an elected official who serves a four-year term, operates the two Suffolk County correctional facilities (in Yaphank and Riverhead), provides county courthouse security and detention, service and enforcement of civil papers, evictions and warrants.
 The Sheriff's Office is also responsible for securing all county-owned property, such as county government office buildings, as well as the campuses of the Suffolk County Community College.
 As of 2008, the Suffolk County Sheriff's Office employed 275 Deputy Sheriffs, 850 corrections officers, and about 200 civilian staff.